TobiOlajumoke/Poshem_AzureDevOps_Project/README.md

 - check sonarcloud webpage
  ![Alt text](images/sonario%20pullrequest%20refresh.png)

 - we'll see we have fully integrated sonarcloud it into the pull request process
 ![Alt text](images/pull%20request%20with%20sonar%20cloud%20complete.png)

+## Task 4 - Integrate Mend (Formerly White-source) for code quality and vulnerabilities issues with your code.

+- **We go to the Market place and install MEND formerly know as white source bolt**

+- **Select the free version and install inside your organisation**
+- Go to project settings

+- Under extention see MEND

+- Set it up

+- Go to pipeline

+- edit previously built pipeline

+- Add mend to agent job

+- save and queue

+- after a successful build

+- go back to mend under extentions

+- Mend results